 Do you have a post-dinner routine of grabbing a snack or dessert and parking yourself in front of the TV, despite the fact that you aren’t truly hungry?
 Or maybe you frequently skip dinner altogether, only to find yourself ravenously raiding the pantry for a late night snack.
 Do you get out of bed in the wee hours of the night and head straight to the fridge?
 Late night eating is one of the quickest ways to gain extra pounds, and sets you up for not feeling hungry for breakfast.
 If nighttime eating feels out of control for you, consider the following:

 - You’re not eating enough during the day.
 It makes sense that depriving yourself of nourishment during the day will trigger overeating at night.
 Eating balanced meals and snacks at regular intervals throughout the day is important for maintaining stable blood sugar and insulin levels and avoiding hunger binges at night.
 Eating multiple mini-meals spaced evenly throughout the day can help you avoid the evening binge.
-Here are some quick and simple meal ideas.

 - You’re not getting enough sleep.
 Less time sleeping simply means more opportunity to eat.
 Plus, several studies suggest that sleep deprivation actually disrupts hormones that regulate satiety and hunger.
 Furthermore, feeling fatigued can be mistaken for hunger.